labyrinth-team/labyrinth/README.rst

 Getting the Latest Development Code
 -----------------------------------

-Development happens in Google SVN.
-Instructions for grabbing the latest source can be found at http://code.google.com/p/labyrinth/source
+Development happens on Github.
+See https://github.com/labyrinth-team/labyrinth

 Helping Out and Questions
 -------------------------